mtiutiu-heits/do-gitops-testing/README.md

 brew install doctl
 ```

-After installation we have to initialize it using the DigitalOcean personal token created at the beginning of this tutorial (the context represents the token name that was assigned to it):
+After installation we have to initialize it using the DigitalOcean personal token created at the beginning of this blueprint (the context represents the token name that was assigned to it):

 ```bash
 doctl auth init --context <personal_token_assigned_name>